Don’t Freeze that Mole (Mole Removal Philadelphia)

 - Moles typically are brown or black growths on the skin.
 They may begin to appear in childhood and accumulate through the first 25 years of a person’s life.
 Most people have between 10 and 40 moles by the time they are 30.
 Moles occur when skin cells called melanocytes, the cells that make the pigment that gives our skin its natural color, grow in a cluster instead of being spread throughout the skin.

 Moles can change color or they can become raised.
 A hair can develop in the mole.
 Other moles may slowly disappear over time.
 Moles can turn into skin cancer, but most do not.
-Dr. Chandler sends the moles he removes to pathology to ensure that there is no hidden skin cancer.
+Dr. Chandler sends the moles he removes to pathology to ensure a precise diagnosis and that there is no unexpected skin cancer.

 - Skin tags are small flaps of tissue that hang off the skin by a connecting stalk.
 Skin tags are harmless but on the face or neck, they’re often very unsightly.

 - Seborrheic keratoses are brown or black growths usually found on the chest, back, and the head.
 They develop from cells called keratinocytes in the skin.
 They tend to resemble a wart and are much more common on the faces of older people but can appear throughout life.

 Dr. Chandler has extensive experience removing many types of facial skin growths, moles, nevus and skin tags.
 The procedure is performed in the office and Dr. Chandler’s plastic surgical expertise will minimize any scarring.

 Click to see an extensive mole removal gallery for the Best Mole Removal Before and After Photos from Dr. Damon Chandler.